A case study of intersections on blowups of the moduli of curves: Toric contact cycles

 We know from the earlier steps in the recursion that the class $\DR(\sV)\langle k\rangle$ pushes forward in $\Mbar_{g,n}\langle k\rangle$ to a class that differs from the pullback of a tautological class on the moduli space of curves by classes that come from piecewise polynomials and cotangent classes.
 This class is pulled back along the next blowup, which a local complete intersection morphism.
 The pullback is the of the virtual total transform, and we are interested in the virtual strict transform.

 The virtual strict transform, as before, is controlled by Aluffi's Segre class formula.
 The correction term in the middle row is a sum of classes involving the hyperplane bundle on the exceptional divisor and classes on strata that come from piecewise polynomials.\footnote{We repurpose the notation from the previous section.} By treating the terms one at a time, we may focus on a fixed stratum $W$ of $ t\DR(\sV)\langle k\rangle$.

-Restrict the diagram above to $W$.
+\textsc{The terms over a fixed stratum.} Restrict the diagram above to a stratum $W$ of $t\DR(\sV)\langle k \rangle$.
+We have the following diagram, over the exceptional:

 The horizontal arrows are all projective bundles, and in particular are flat.
 We recall that the definition of correction term in the blowup: (i) place a piecewise polynomial on $W$, (ii) apply Gysin pullback along $\varphi$, (iii) refined pullback along $\varpi$, and (v) apply the Chern class in the excess normal bundle.